LME Clear uses Standard Portfolio Analysis of Risk (SPAN*) to calculate initial margin.

 In its role as a risk manager, LME Clear may have cause to call additional margin on occasion where certain characteristics of the portfolio or clearing member dictate that the initial margin is deemed insufficient to protect LME Clear from the risk posed.

 Additional margin can be taken in four main forms which are:

 - concentration margin

-- default additional margin
+- stress testing additional margin

 - additional credit margin

-- discretionary margin.
+- discretionary margin

 Login or register to view the detailed service specification for further information on additional margins.